NdLinear: Preserving Multi-Dimensional Structure for Parameter-Efficient Neural Networks: More Related Work

 \section{More Related Work}

-Deep neural networks often contain millions of parameters, many of which are highly redundant.
-For instance, \citet{Denil2013} demonstrate that a large fraction of weights can be predicted from a small subset.
-In some cases, 95\% of parameters need not be learned with no loss in accuracy.
-This redundancy has motivated numerous \emph{efficient parameterization} strategies that preserve model expressiveness while drastically reducing storage and computation requirements.
+Modern neural networks contain substantial parameter redundancy: a large fraction of weights can be predicted from a small subset, sometimes up to 95\% with no loss in accuracy \citep{denil2013predicting}.
+This has motivated a broad line of work on \emph{efficient parameterizations} that preserve accuracy while reducing storage and compute.